-The file's EXIF Capture Date is in the future
+1. The file's EXIF Capture Date is in the future

 A catalog will compare the source file's EXIF Capture Date to determine if the file is "newer" than the preview file.
 If your camera's date is set incorrectly (say, for a week in the future), Capture One will see that the image file is more recent, therefore the preview needs to be updated.
 Setting the camera's date and time correctly will prevent this.
 If you find that your images do have a capture date in the future, this cannot be changed within Capture One; all source files are read-only in Capture One, and all work is done by proxy.
 It would be necessary to use another application, such as exifTool, to change this information.

-The Cache Preview Size is incorrect
+2. The Cache Preview Size is incorrect

 This will ensure optimal preview generation at a Fit zoom level.
-If it is set too small, the source fill will need to be re-parsed to create a preview and show the image on screen; this process is slower than getting it right the first time.
+If it is set too small, the source file will need to be re-parsed to create a preview and show the image on screen; this process is slower than getting it right the first time.
 If this is too large, the preview will take longer and include excess detail which is not resolvable at a Fit zoom anyway.

-Of note, whenever the preview is zoomed past a level of detail that is included in the generated preview, the source file will need to be re-read anyway.
+Whenever the preview is zoomed past a level of detail that is included in the generated preview, the source file will need to be re-read anyway.

-The catalog database is corrupt
+3. The database is corrupt

 It is possible that the timestamps of the source file and preview are not saved properly in the cocatalogdb (the catalog database) or cosessiondb (session database).
 You can resolve this by navigating to File -> Verify Catalog or Session in the main menu.
 Choose the Catalog or Session for repair, then choose Verify.